alters-mit/magnebot/doc/magnebot_controller.md

 ### Arm Articulation

-_These functions move and bend the joints of the Magnebots's arms.
-These functions advance the simulation by many frames, depending on the nature of the action. `Magnebot.state` will reflect the simulation state at the final frame._
+_These functions move and bend the joints of the Magnebots's arms._

 #### reach_for